gregsdennis/Manatee.Json/docs_source/usage/schema/overview.md

 # JSON Schema Overview

-> *This documentation only applies to Manatee.Json version 10 and later.
-To work with JSON Schema in previous Manatee.Json versions, please refer to the [legacy JSON Schema page](v9.html).*

 The occasion may arise when you wish to validate that a JSON object is in the correct form (has the appropriate keys and the right types of values).
 Enter JSON Schema.
 Much like XML Schema with XML, JSON Schema defines a pattern for JSON data.
 A JSON Schema validator can verify that a given JSON object meets the requirements as defined by the JSON Schema.
 This validation can come in handy as a precursor step before deserializing.

 More information about JSON Schema can be found at [json-schema.org](http://json-schema.org).